• Link to Facebook

 What Is Personal Injury Protection (PIP)?

 Picture an envelope of cash that rides along with your auto policy.
-Crash today – that envelope opens.
+Crash today—that envelope opens.
 No need to argue over fault first.
 Your own insurer writes checks for ER visits, surgery, rehab, and a chunk of the pay you miss while you’re glued to the couch.
 Utah makes this mini-safety net mandatory: $10,000 in medical benefits for every registered car.

 How Personal Injury Protection Works?

 PIP seems straightforward: FILE a claim, GET paid, MOVE on.
-In practice, however, there are rules and timelines that determine how smoothly that payment comes.
-Being aware of the steps in advance prevents you from overlooking crucial deadlines and losing out on benefits.
-Here is a closer examination of each stage, from the instant a crash occurs to when the last check arrives.
+In practice, however, some rules and timelines determine how smoothly that payment comes.
+Being aware of the steps in advance prevents you from overlooking crucial deadlines and losing benefits.

 See a doctor within 14 days in Utah to protect your claim rights.
 Keep every receipt and discharge note.